Residential vs Storm chaser roofing: How storm damage changes the business

 Insurance questions start piling up.

-That’s where the difference between residential roofing and storm chaser roofing companies becomes very real—very fast.
+That's where the difference between residential roofing and storm chaser roofing companies becomes very real—very fast.
+In 2025 alone, damaging hail struck more than 600,000 single-family homes across the U.S. That kind of volume changes everything about how roofing businesses operate.

 Whether you're a homeowner dealing with storm damage roof repair or a contractor deciding how to run your business, understanding how these two models work (and where they break) matters more than most people realize.